Media Appearances

 keyboard_arrow_down

-We can begin with a free 15-minute consultation, so you can ask questions and see whether working together feels like a good fit before committing.
+I also offer a free 15-minute consultation so we can discuss whether the work feels like a good fit before getting started.

 Do you offer sliding scale sessions?